IntrepidPanther/IntrepidPanther/README.md

 ### Parameter Estimation via Machine Learning

 I recently (Fall 2022) took a very good class on machine learning because I wanted to potentially use tools from machine learning to estimate properties of lattices by observation of its dynamics.
-This is a rather large question, so worked on a fairly small example.
+This is a rather large question, so I worked on a fairly small example.
 A report of my work can be found in the folder titled "other endeavours" in this repository.
 The course was taught by Drexel Professor, Gordon Richards.
 It is worth checking out the related github in case you are a student considering a similar class at another university. https://github.com/gtrichards/PHYS_440_540

 ### Physical Zero-Knowledge Proof
 I wrote a paper with my friend, Eammon, which outlines a protocol in which someone can prove they have a solution to a game of Flow Free, without revealing or giving away any information about the solution.
 This protocol can be carried out with a physical deck of cards.
 Such protocols are known as physical zero-knowledge proofs.
 Here is a link: https://arxiv.org/abs/2202.04113